bitranox/wrapt_timeout_decorator/README.rst

 here an example that will work on Linux but wont work on Windows (the variable "name" and the function "sleep" wont be found in the spawned process :

+known Issue on Python 2.7 under Windows : Class Methods can not be decorated because of pickle Error

 ::